Committee Rules for the 113th Congress

 (2) To the greatest extent practicable, the written testimony of each witness appearing in a nongovernmental capacity shall include a curriculum vitae and a disclosure of any federal grant or contract or foreign government contracts and payments related to the subject matter of the hearing received during the current fiscal year or either of the two preceding fiscal years by the witness or by an entity represented by the witness.
 The disclosure shall include (i) the amount and source of each Federal grant (or subgrant thereof) or contract (or subcontract thereof) related to the subject matter of the hearing; and (ii) the amount and country of origin of any payment or contract related to the subject matter of the hearing originating with a foreign government.

 - The chairman, with the concurrence of the ranking minority member, or the Committee by motion, may permit an equal number of majority and minority members to question a witness for a specified, total period that is equal for each side and not longer than thirty minutes for each side.
 The chairman with the concurrence of the ranking minority member, or the Committee by motion, may also permit committee staff of the majority and minority to question a witness for a specified, total period that is equal for each side and not longer than thirty minutes for each side.

-- (3) Each member may submit to the chairman of the Committee additional questions for the record, to be answered by the witnesses who have appeared.
+(3) Each member may submit to the chairman of the Committee additional questions for the record, to be answered by the witnesses who have appeared.
 Each member shall provide a copy of the questions in an electronic format to the clerk of the Committee no later than ten business days following a hearing.
 The chairman shall transmit all questions received from members of the Committee to the appropriate witness and include the transmittal letter and the responses from the witnesses in the hearing record.
 After consultation with the ranking minority member, the chairman is authorized to close the hearing record no earlier than 120 daysfrom the date the questions were transmitted to the appropriate witness.